anabr4/Exoplanet-Star-Classification/README.md

 - 1 --> 0
 - 2 --> 1

-We have seen that Train and Test datasets present a class imbalanced of the order 100 to 1, so probably we could achieve a high accuracy on classifying non-exoplanet stars but we would find difficulties to have a high rate of correct detection of the minority class (in our case exoplanet stars).<br>
+We have seen that Train and Test datasets present a class imbalanced of the order 100 to 1, so probably we could achieve higher metrics on classifying non-exoplanet stars but we would find difficulties to have a high rate of correct detection of the minority class (in our case exoplanet stars).<br>
 We propose an over-sampling approach in which the minority class is over-sampled by creating “synthetic” examples (synthetic minority over-sampling technique [2]) rather than by over-sampling with replacement.<br>
-The majority class is under-sampled by randomly removing samples from the majority class population until the minority class becomes some specified percentage of the majority class.
+The majority class is under-sampled by randomly removing samples from the majority class population until the minority class becomes a specified percentage of the majority class.

 Executing the followiing script:
 <pre><code> $ python data_preprocessing.py </code></pre>
-We print the number of missing values (zero), we save the plot of the flux spectra, after applying data filtering and smoothing, in 'plots' folder and we save the pickle file with x_train, y_train, x_test and y_test (to ensure that it is mantained the data structure of x and y in train and test datasets) in 'data' folder.
+We print the number of missing values (zero), we save the plot of the flux spectra, after applying data filtering and smoothing, in 'plots' folder, and we save the pickle file with x_train, y_train, x_test and y_test (to ensure that it is mantained the data structure of x and y in train and test datasets) in 'data' folder.

-As we have mentioned, light flux spectra after applying Standard Scaling and a Gaussian filter is:
+As we have mentioned, light flux spectra after applying Standard Scaling and a Gaussian filter are:

 ![spectra_SSGaus](plots/spectra_gausSS.png)